karisigurd4/Relay/README.md

 ### Unity prefabs

+Developing a multiplayer game is a lot of work.
+Its not only state synchronisation and races, how do you get your players *in* together?

+Relay includes UI prefabs to navigate and use all the matchmaking and player services.
+You can just drop it into your main menu scene.

 **Friends list.**

 Associate your player clients with a unique identifier.
 Enabling a player identity where they have a username and data storage.
 Allow them to manage friends list and invite each other in-game.